estonshi/spipy-wiki/_docs/bDocuments/phase.md

 **NOTE-1** : All of the classes in 'phmodel' module has a 'run' function, which will be called by **phexec.Runner** to run a node, users don't need to use it.

-**NOTE-2** : The instance of classes in 'pModel' has an 'id' attribute, which is the identical number of a node in one network.
+**NOTE-2** : Every instance of classes in 'phmodel' has an 'id' attribute, which is the identical number of a node in the network.

 - class **pInput** : input node of a phasing network
     - \_\_init\_\_ (self, config\_dict, name=None)